holidaycheck/tech-blog/_posts/2019-06-18-questions-every-unit-test-should-answer.md

 feature_image: posts/2019-06-18-questions-every-unit-test-should-answer/poster.jpg
 ---

 We should write tests to prevent defects from happening.
-That is one of the key roles tests play.
+That is one of the critical roles tests play.
 But not everyone knows there is more to writing tests than that.
-Tests also explain two very important questions behind the feature they, well, test.
-Those are: the _how_ and the _why_.
+Tests also explain two fundamental questions behind the feature they, well, test.
+Those are the _how_ and the _why_.

-## The 'how'
+## The ‘how’

 But not how the code is written, rather than how it is working.
-I find it the single most important question your tests must answer.
+I find it the most critical question your tests must answer.

 - How is this piece of code working?
- - What to expect given certain input?
+- What to expect given a particular input?
 - What is happening if something goes wrong?
- - How it will behave under certain conditions?
+- How will it behave under certain conditions?

-The how, if answered properly, will tell you all about it.
+The how, if answered correctly, will tell you all about it.

-Let's take [Fizz Buzz](https://en.wikipedia.org/wiki/Fizz_buzz) as an example.
+Let’s take [Fizz Buzz](https://en.wikipedia.org/wiki/Fizz_buzz) as an example.
 A simple game, with even simpler rules.
 But is it?
-Not so while ago I conducted, with a colleague of mine, an interview for an engineer position for our company.
+Not long ago, a colleague and I interviewed someone for an engineer position at our company.
 Fizz Buzz came out, and I asked: given that you know how it works, how many tests would you write to explain the rules (yes, that was a trick question).
-The answer was: around 50.
-I asked why?
-Why not 100?
-OK—perhaps 60, 70 (was the answer).
-The person interviewed clearly did not understand what I wanted to achieve.
+The answer was: around fifty.
+I asked, “Why?”.
+Why not a hundred?
+The answer was, “OK—perhaps sixty, seventy.”
+The interviewee clearly did not understand what I wanted to achieve.

-What is the number of tests, the maximum number of tests, Fizz Buzz requires in order to answer the how behind it?
+What is the number of tests, the maximum number of tests, Fizz Buzz requires to answer the how behind it?

 …

-It's 4.
-All you need is four tests, to get to know how Fizz Buz works.
-Here's the list:
+It’s four.
+All you need is **four** tests to get to know how Fizz Buz works.
+Here’s the list:

 ```javascript
 it('should return Fizz when the number is divisible by 3', () => {